Higher Education Expenditures

 The United States, on average, spent $27,226 per FTES in two- and four-year public postsecondary institutions in 2016.6 Among the states, Alaska spent the most, with $60,788 per FTES, followed by Vermont ($43,137), Connecticut ($39,179), and Wyoming ($38,951).7 Georgia spent the least, with $17,882 per FTES, followed by Nevada ($19,199), Florida ($19,327), and Idaho ($21,098).

-While per capita and per FTES numbers are valuable for evaluating state and local spending over time, they miss a valuable part of the higher education financing picture: tuition.
+While per capita and per FTES numbers are valuable for evaluating state and local spending over time, both miss a valuable distinction in higher education financing: tuition.
 Overall, state and local governments collected $113 billion from charges and fees in 2016, equal to 39 percent of state and local direct higher education spending.
 States make different decisions regarding how much to charge students.
 Beyond that, states also set different tuition rates for in-state versus out-of-state students.
-Once charges and fees are removed from consideration, state and local governments overall spent $16,569 per FTES, down from $27,226 overall.
+Once charges and fees are removed from consideration, state and local governments overall spent $16,569 per FTES, down from $27,226 per FTES overall.
 Among the states, Delaware ranks sixth in terms of spending per FTES ($36,029) in public postsecondary institutions, but it drops to 40th ($12,453) once charges and fees (mainly tuition) are subtracted.
 In contrast, California moves from 33rd place ($26,494) for total per-FTES spending to tenth place ($20,382) when tuition is subtracted.
+Thus, because the Census of Governments includes tuition and charges in its calculation of public spending on higher education, readers should be careful in interpreting the overall spending numbers.

 Interactive Data Tools